elaine-codes/Pizza-spot-website/README.md

 Ivy Kabere

 ## How to set up
+- Have access to a browser
-Click on live link in about section.
+- Click on live link in about section.
-Enjoy :)
+- Enjoy :)